Closing date for entries: 25 March 2020

-Marble runs that incorporate a variety of different methods and/or materials for slowing the marble’s descent will score highly
+Marble runs must incorporate a minimum of three different methods of slowing the marble’s descent.
+Additional methods will score more marks

 Up to 20 marks for quality of the presentation